xmos/xmath_walkthrough/doc/tutorial/building.md

 If the command is successful and a device is listed, you should be all set.

-To run the application firmware, do following from your workspace root:
+To run the application firmware, do the following from your workspace root:

 ```
 xrun --xscope bin/<STAGE>.xe